Dębowiec, Cieszyn County: History

 On 15 March 1793 the village was bought from Marklowski noble family by Prince Albert of Saxony, Duke of Teschen and included in Teschener Kammer.
 In 1807 the first school in Dębowiec was opened, before that the local children attended to school in Simoradz.
-In the years 1854-1856 new bricked church was built, which replaced old wooden church.
+In 1854-1856 new bricked church was built, which replaced old wooden church.
 Lutherans built a cemetery chapel in 1912.
 The new school building was opened in 1908, to celebrate 60 years of reign of Franz Joseph I of Austria.

 After the Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Bielsko and the legal district of Skoczów.
 According to the censuses conducted in 1880, 1890, 1900 and 1910 the population of the village dropped from 992 in 1880 to 984 in 1910, with majority of the inhabitants being native Polish-speakers (between 99% and 99.1%) and a few people German-speaking (at most 9 or 0.9% in 1880 and 1890) or Czech-speaking (at most 7 or 0.7% in 1900), in terms of religion in 1910 majority were Roman Catholics (560 or 56.9%), followed by Lutherans (417 or 42.4%) and Jews (7 people).
 The village was also traditionally inhabited by Cieszyn Vlachs, speaking Cieszyn Silesian dialect.

 At the beginnings of the 20th century methane was discovered in the village.
 Its explosion in 1911 caused a fire lasting few days.

 After World War I, the fall of Austria-Hungary, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Poland.
 It was then annexed by Nazi Germany at the beginning of World War II.
 During the night between 15 and 16 February 1941 the first elite special-operations paratroops called Cichociemni parachuted over Dębowiec.
 It was caused by a mistake of navigator and a lack of fuel as they originally intended to land somewhere around Włoszczowa.
 After the war the village was restored to Poland.